gatsbyjs/gatsby/docs/docs/tailwind-css.md

 **1.4.0 and above**

 In 1.4.0 you can purge your CSS directly from your Tailwind config.
-You simply need to provide an array of strings telling it which files to process.
+You need to provide an array of strings telling it which files to process.

 ```js:title=tailwind.config.js
 module.exports = {